Thursday, January 15, 2026

 “However, for other cancer types, outside of colorectal, there is no convincing evidence that suggests consuming meat is associated with the risk of other cancers,” he said.

 The findings aren’t the first to link a low-meat or no-meat diet to increased health benefits.
 U.S. News & World Report repeatedly puts the Mediterranean Diet at the top of its healthiest diet lists.
 The World Health Organization has recommended lower meat diets for years.
-And the American Heart Association recently updated its dietary guidelines for the first time in 15 years, suggesting a more sustainable plant-forward diet also has the most health benefits.
+The American Heart Association recently updated its dietary guidelines for the first time in 15 years, suggesting a more sustainable plant-forward diet also has the most health benefits.

 Prevention and detection